 Commonly referred to as the speedball, this lethal combination is the most dangerous of them all.
 The cocaine in this combination can cause seizures, strokes, heart attacks, and unregulated body temperatures.
 When you mix that with opiates, you can suffer from severe respiratory depression.
 The combination of the two can make it harder to recognize the impact of one chemical.

 Benzodiazepines, Narcotic Painkillers, and Sleeping Pills

-Combining any central nervous system depressant (such as OxyContin or Xanax) with another, is a certain recipe for disaster.
-A combination of these medication can suppress your breathing, which you may not even notice.
+Combining any central nervous system depressant (such as OxyContin or Xanax) with another is a certain recipe for disaster.
+A combination of these medications can suppress your breathing, which you may not even notice.
 The area in your brain that tells you that you are getting high, and the area that controls your breathing, may not necessarily communicate as you need them to.

 Multiple Prescription Painkillers